Antiques Dealer

 Do people often consider you a glorified pawn shop dealer, and is that a comparison that gets under your skin at all?

-Asked by Bebe over 9 years ago
+Asked by Bebe almost 10 years ago

 I can honestly say that I have never heard anyone compare antique dealers to pawn shop owners. if the comparison does exist, it really would not bother me personally. many pawn shop owners are very knowledgeable business people who provide a service to the community.
 I suppose that some of the more elite dealers in the antiques community might be a bit upset by the comparison